exultantcoder/AI-4-EO/README.md

 - **An offline personalized learning platform that adapts to the user's language and interests specially for those in children in underserved areas.**
 - **TalkToMe option enable the user to chat with the model via image, text and audio , all-in-one tab.**
 - **Better user data management and track of user's progress while learning modules.**
 - **Adaptive feedback loop to train the model based on user's preferences to adapt to the user.**
+- **Interactive Scientific games for technical knowledge and making learning enjoyable.**

 Instead of asking kids to adapt to the AI, we made the AI **adapt to them**.